notification-system/docs/frontend-initial-spec.md

 * Basic patient alarm notification just for visualization
   * Improved horizontal scrolling with fade to indicate more scrollable data
 * Custom UI for each notification type
-  * Undeliverable notification can show the full undelivered notification details
+  * Undeliverable notification can show the full notification details of the undelivered notification
+  * The undeliverable notification, only has a reference to the orginal notification and take up minimal storage
 * UI is automatically updated when the underlying data is changed on the backend.
   * This includes automatically updating the UI after reconnecting with the relevant service.
   * This includes all actions, additions, updates and deletes